SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.12.md

 When WebSockets are not available, GQI sessions will be executed synchronously as before.

-#### Low-Code Apps: 'Open monitoring card' event can now be passed the name of an element, service or view as a text string [ID 40814]
+#### Low-Code Apps: 'Open monitoring card' event can now be passed the name of an element, service or view as a text string or a feed containing text data [ID 40814] [ID 41067]

 <!-- MR 10.3.0 [CU21] / 10.4.0 [CU9] - FR 10.4.12 -->

 Up to now, an *Open monitoring card* event was only able to open the card of an element, service or view that either had been selected during its configuration or was provided via a feed.
-From now on, it will also be possible to pass the name of an element, service or view as a text string or a text feed.
+From now on, it will also be possible to pass the name of an element, service or view as a text string or any feed containing text data.

 #### Dashboards/Low-Code Apps - Node edge graph component: Initial viewport in case of custom node positions will now be calculated based on the midpoints of all nodes [ID 40869]